 Sidney Siegel was the President of the American Nuclear Society in 1966.
 He originally helped organize the American Nuclear Society to promote research and engineering in nuclear technology, and was a charter member of the Society.
 In addition to serving as President, he also served on the ANS board for many years.

-Siegel began his career at Westinghouse Electric Co. in 1938, doing early research on the effect of radiation on solids.
+Siegel was born on January 10, 1912.
+He began his career at Westinghouse Electric Co. in 1938, doing early research on the effect of radiation on solids.
 In 1943, he became manager of magnetic research at Westinghouse.
 During World War II, he helped develop torpedo triggering devices and airborne radar systems, and later went to Oak Ridge to work on nuclear reactor development.
 At Oak Ridge, he conducted research on the first plutonium production reactors for the Manhattan Project.
 In 1948, he returned to the newly formed Westinghouse Atomic Power Division, where he directed physics-related activities for naval reactor development.

 Siegel joined North American Aviation in 1950.
 Shortly after that, he served as vice president and technical director of the power systems division at Atomics International, where he directed the AEC-sponsored development of sodium- and organic-cooled power reactors to power communications satellites and other space vehicles.